 Selection

-Selection to courses and programmes at the bachelor's level
+Selection for courses and programmes at bachelor's level

-After your merit rating has been calculated, applicants to bachelor's studies are placed into one or more selection groups.
-For example, if you've taken the Swedish Scholastic Aptitude Test (högskoleprovet) and have grades you've submitted (most students do), you'll be placed in more than one group.
-Being in more than one group gives you a better chance to be admitted when places in your course or programme are awarded.
+Applicants for bachelor’s studies are placed into one or more selection groups after their merit rating has been calculated.
+For example, if you've taken the Swedish Scholastic Aptitude Test (högskoleprovet) and have submitted grades from your upper secondary education (most students do), you'll be placed in more than one group.
+Being in more than one group gives you a better chance of being admitted when places on your course or programme are awarded.

 There are three main selection groups:

-- one for students who compete based on grades
+- one for applicants who compete based on grades

-- one for students who compete based on their result on the högskoleprovet
+- one for applicants who compete based on their result in the högskoleprovet

-- a group in which the university or university college decides the rules for selection
+- a group for which the university or university college decides the rules for selection

-During selection, at least 1/3 of the places must go to applicants with grades, and another 1/3 to applicants with a result from the högskoleprovet (Swedish Scholastic Aptitude Test).
-The university can decide themselves to whom they wish to award up to 1/3 of the places available, for example through interviews or portfolios.
+During selection, at least 1/3 of the places must go be awarded based on grades, and at least a further 1/3 must be awarded based on results from the högskoleprovet (Swedish Scholastic Aptitude Test).
+Universities can decide how they wish to award up to 1/3 of the places available, for example through interviews or portfolios.

 Sub-groups in the grades selection group